-Dove season opens September 1, 2017; from September 1st – September 5th, shooting hours are from 12:00 p.m. to sunset.
-Starting September 6, shooting hours are from Sunrise – Sunset.
-The daily limit is 15 and the possession limit is 30.
-Several wildlife food plots have been planted around the lake in various crops including sunflowers, corn, and soybeans.
-Areas that will be available for dove hunting on September 1st include: Bobwhite Access, Mourning Dove Access, Massassauga Access, and Elmwood Access.
-On September 1st and 2nd, a dove hunt for sportsmen with disabilities will be held at Steins Access, hunters must call the Carlyle Lake Project Office by August 25th to sign up, this area will open to the general public on September 3rd.
-Dove hunting at Lotus in the Coles Creek Recreation Area will open on Friday September 15th, shooting hours are sunrise to sunset.
-The Illinois Department of Natural Resources also offers dove hunting opportunities at Eldon Hazlet State Park; steel shot is required for dove hunting at Hazlet State Park.
+Statewide regulations apply.
+From September 1– September 5, shooting hours are from noon until sunset.
+Starting September 6, hunting hours are from sunrise until sunset.
+The daily limit is 15 and the possession limit is 45.
+Areas that will be available for dove hunting on September 1 include: Bobwhite Access, Mourning Dove Access, Massassauga Access, and Elmwood Access.
+Dove shooting at Lotus dove fields in the Coles Creek Recreation Area will open on Tuesday, September 6 with shooting hours from noon until sunset.
+The Illinois Department of Natural Resources also offers dove hunting opportunities at Eldon Hazlet State Park and at the Carlyle Lake State Fish and Wildlife Management Area; steel shot is required for dove hunting at Eldon Hazlet State Park.

 Remember to always practice hunting safety and follow all State of Illinois hunting rules and regulations, as well as U.S. Army Corps of Engineers site specific regulations.
 For more details or information on outdoor hunting activities contact the Carlyle Lake Project Office at (618) 594-2484 or e-mail us at firstname.lastname@example.org.